The first home of the vocation: the family

 The parish community, the group, the movement, are places where faith becomes a living experience.

-There one discovers one’s gifts, shares concerns and finds concrete models of self-giving.
+There one discovers one’s gifts, shares concerns, and finds concrete models of self-giving.

-👉 It accompanies, encourages, supports… and prays.
+👉 It accompanies, encourages, sustains… and prays.

 A Church of vocations